ddmitov/perl-executing-browser/README.md

 * PEB does not need and does not implement any server.
 * Local Perl 5 scripts are executed with no sandbox and they have direct access to local files.
 * PEB starts Perl scripts only from its application directory.
-* Calling local Perl scripts from a web page is blocked.
+* Calling local Perl scripts from web pages is blocked.
 * Files or folders can not be selected with their full paths from web pages.
 * Cross-site scripting is disabled.